 If the credentials are correct you will see the Success message indicating that the GitHub integration connection was successful.

-(Optional) To match a repository's source code to exceptions in a specific source group's log data:
+(Optional) Match a repository's source code to exceptions in a specific source group's log data:

 - Click the Repository drop-down menu and select the repository you would like to match against log exceptions.